sallyklpoon/python-functions/README.md

 ciphering by accepting the corrected shift from the CAESARCIPHER() function and using it to determine the character's converted character.
 We do not need a specific function for each encoding and decrypting.

-**Algorithms/Automation:** Since the caesar cipher will require us to translate each and every character, a for-loop is extremely helpful in automating the process of passing each character to CIPHER_CHARACTER().
+**Algorithms/Automation:** The caesar cipher will require us to translate each and every character.
+A for-loop is extremely helpful in automating the process of passing each character to CIPHER_CHARACTER().
 Using these loops, the program will automatically end and return the result once all characters in the string has been looked at.